Joe De Sena: Spartan Race

 In 2000, De Sena's team became stranded in the Quebec wilderness during a 350-mile winter adventure race, when he had to dig himself beneath the snow to survive.
-It was here that he claims he made a distinction between "difficult" situations and "desperate" experience, and inspired him to create his own endurance races.
+It was here that he claims he made a distinction between "difficult" situations and "desperate" experience and inspired him to create his own endurance races.
 De Sena decided to develop a new series of obstacle course races and cofounded the Death Race.
 The first edition in 2007 saw only eight competitors, with three completing the race.
 The original race is still held at De Sena's farm, where in 2014 only forty of three hundred entrants completed the race.
 He also hosts individuals at his farm for long-term personalized outdoor training.
 In 2008 De Sena began the Peak.com Corporation to promote endurance sports, including Peak and Spartan.

 In addition to running the Death Race and Peak.com De Sena founded the Spartan in 2009 as a less strenuous obstacle course test.
 He is currently serving as the company's CEO.
 In August 2012, the Raptor Group, an equity firm run by Jim Pallotta, invested in Spartan with John Burns from Raptor Consumer Partners joining the Board of Directors for Spartan.
 Spartan continues to grow and currently hosts more than 200 events in 40 countries across the world, with over one million annual participants.
 The new venture began as Spartan Race unveiled a new stadium series of races beginning with Fenway Park.
 In 2013, Spartan Race expanded the stadium series to include CITI Field, Miller and AT&T parks.

 Writing

 De Sena is a contributor to publications including Entrepreneur.
 In 2014 he published the book Spartan Up: A Take-No-Prisoners Guide to Overcoming Obstacles and Achieving Peak Performance in Life, co-authored with Jeff O'Connell.
 In 2016 he followed up that book with Spartan Fit!: 30 Days.
 Transform Your Mind.
 Transform Your Body.
 Commit to Grit.
 No Gym Required., and in 2018 he added The Spartan Way: Eat Better.
 Train Better.
 Think Better.
 Be Better.
-De Sena is also the host of the Spartan Up! podcast, on which he interviews various public figures on their achievements.
+De Sena is also the host of the The Hard Way With Joe De Sena podcast, on which he interviews various public figures on their achievements.